jakobhuerner/jakobhuerner.github.io/_posts/2021-04-05-sony_sel2860_review.md

 What I like:

 - It is really compact.
 I mean really really compact for a full-frame zoom lens.
-- The optical quality is good, based on my workflow with post processing lens corrections in Lightroom it delivers appealing results.
+- The optical quality is good.
+Based on my workflow with post processing lens corrections in Lightroom it delivers appealing results.
-- Especially its sharpness is quite good for a lens of this type, which is important to me.
+- Especially its sharpness is quite good for a lens of this type.
+That is very important to me.
 - Despite being plasticy, the lens is solid.
 - Autofocus is fast and accurate.

 What I do not like:
 - Generally a 2x zoom lens is sort of a strange thing.
-Sometimes it feels equally feasible to just use the fabulous 1.8/35mm and crop the image afterwards - you'll get similar results.
+Sometimes it feels equally feasible to just use the fabulous 1.8/35mm and crop the image afterwards - you'll get quite similar results.
 (Still, the package is larger.)
 - Distortion is hefty, but that's no big problem in my Lightroom workflow.
 - I would love to have a shorter minimum focus distance, which would be great for example for detail shots at hiking trips.
 - Its look is not the nicest, sometimes I think it looks almost comically small on a full-frame body and also a bit cheap.
-- Did I say cheap ... that is something the lens is not, but for its qualities reasonably it is priced in my point of view.
+- Did I say cheap ... that is something the lens is not, but for its qualities it is reasonably priced in my point of view.

 ![Sony FE 4-5.6/28-60mm distortion corrected in Lightroom](../images/20210405/SEL2860_lightroom_distortion.gif)